-The Hub will publicise the DHP Scheme and will work with all interested parties to achieve this.
+The Welfare Support team will publicise the DHP Scheme and will work with all interested parties to achieve this.
 Information relating to the amount spent will be made available at the end of each financial year.
+Outreach activity is encouraged to enable DHP reach more people.